leiwaaping/bioinformatic-basic-practices/README.md

 3. What is the format for fastq file and gtf file?
 4. Introduce the TCGA database in your own words.

-## Doing bioinformatics analysis with Database and website
+## Doing bioinformatics analysis with Database and online tools
-Part 0: TCGA,UCSC,cBIoportal,GEPIA2 application
+Part 0: TCGA,cBIoportal,GEPIA2 application

 ## Coding practices
 Part I: LINUX + RNA-seq analysis pipeline